adamrturman/leet-hints-client/README.md

 ## Set Up Instructions
 - Fork and clone this repository.
 - Once inside the direcotry, install dependencies with `npm install`.
 - Run the development server with `npm start`.
+- The application will run on `http://localhost:7165/` in the browser.